Brown v. Board of Education: North

 Many Northern cities also had de facto segregation policies, which resulted in a vast gulf in educational resources between black and white communities.
 In Harlem, New York, for example, not a single new school had been built since the turn of the century, nor did a single nursery school exist, even as the Second Great Migration caused overcrowding of existing schools.
 Existing schools tended to be dilapidated and staffed with inexperienced teachers.
-Northern officials were in denial of the segregation, but Brown helped stimulate activism among African-American parents like Mae Mallory who, with support of the NAACP, initiated a successful lawsuit against the city and State of New York on Browns principles.
+Northern officials were in denial of the resulting segregation, but Brown helped stimulate activism among African-American parents such as Mae Mallory, who with support of the NAACP initiated a successful lawsuit against the city and State of New York on Browns principles.
 Mallory and thousands of other parents bolstered the pressure of the lawsuit with a school boycott in 1959.
 During the boycott, some of the first Freedom Schools of the period were established.
 The city responded to the campaign by permitting more open transfers to high-quality, historically white schools.
-(New York's African-American community, and Northern desegregation activists generally, now found themselves contending with the problem of white flight, however.)